debaditc/techvidyarthi/content/Code-concept-post/sparklearn.md

 By default, PySpark has SparkContext available as ‘sc’, so creating a new SparkContext won't work.

+#### Serialization and Deserialization
+Serialization is a mechanism of converting the state of an object into a byte stream.
+Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.

+- Serialization   : Java object -> Byte stream
+- Deserialization : Byte stream -> Java object

+We need serialization because the hard disk or network infrastructure are hardware component and we cannot send java objects because it understands just bytes :)

 #### Execution of Spark Job ####

 {{< figure src="/images/executionspark.JPG" >}}